Rouen-NLP/final-lab-Benakrab/report.md

     that takes into account the distribution of our classes <br>
     * The modelisation stage consists of selecting a model that performs well according to some metric, the accuracy for instance.
-Naturally, hyperparameters optimization and error analysis will be realized too.
+Naturally, hyperparameters optimization and error analysis will be realized too <br>
-    * After choosing a model, we will create a python script that can be run through the command line and performs the previous steps.
+    * After choosing a model, we will create a python script that can be run through the command line and performs the previous steps. <br>
     * Finally, some limits and perspectives will be presented.

 # Data Extraction and Processing

-Among the difficulties encountered during the extraction phase :
+Among the difficulties encountered during the extraction phase : <br>
-    * The provided csv file contains the paths to the images and not to the text files
+    * The provided csv file contains the paths to the images and not to the text files <br>
-    * Our text files contain many text lines
+    * Our text files contain many text lines <br>
-    * The text files contain stopwords and special characters
+    * The text files contain stopwords and special characters <br>
-    * We detected missing data from a very few text files To fix these issues, we defined a function named *extract_text* that :
+    * We detected missing data from a very few text files To fix these issues, we defined a function named *extract_text* that : <br>
-    * loops over the input csv file
+    * loops over the input csv file <br>
-    * Changes the image paths to a text paths
+    * Changes the image paths to a text paths <br>
-    * Converts the text, for each document, to a single line ; after removing stopwords, special and control characters
+    * Converts the text, for each document, to a single line ; after removing stopwords, special and control characters <br>
-    * Extracts the text
+    * Extracts the text <br>
-    * Handles the empty files by ignoring them
+    * Handles the empty files by ignoring them <br>
-    * Saves the paths of the empty files to keep a state record
+    * Saves the paths of the empty files to keep a state record <br>
-    * Creates the ouput csv file that contains the paths, the classes and the extracted text
+    * Creates the ouput csv file that contains the paths, the classes and the extracted text <br>
-    * Return the list of empty files and its length
+    * Return the list of empty files and its length <br>
 As a result, we detected 32 empty text files.

 # Data Exploration

-To get some insights about our extracted data, we converted the produced csv file to a pandas dataframe and realized the following :
+To get some insights about our extracted data, we converted the produced csv file to a pandas dataframe and realized the following : <br>
-    * Verify the dimensions
+    * Verify the dimensions <br>
-    * Verify that there is no missing values
+    * Verify that there is no missing values <br>
-    * Plot the word frequency histogram that shows the most common words in our dataset
+    * Plot the word frequency histogram that shows the most common words in our dataset <br>
-    * Produce some charts that describe the distribution of our classes
+    * Produce some charts that describe the distribution of our classes <br>
-    * Take into account this distribution when spliting our data to train, dev and test (stratify)
+    * Take into account this distribution when spliting our data to train, dev and test <br>
+    (stratify)
 Our dataset contains 3450 observations with no missing values.
 The most common word in our documents is *Tobacco* ; returning clearly the context of our data.
 The distribution of our classes is unbalanced.
 A Jupyter notebook was produced showing explicitly the results.